juniorkibirige/flutterwave-flutter-port/README.md

 >  **PLEASE NOTE**

-> We advise you to do a further verification of transaction's details on your server to be sure everything checks out before providing service or goods.
+> We advise you to do a further verification of transaction's details on your server to be sure everything checks out before providing service or goods as seen in the `checkPaymentIsSuccessful()` method above.

 <a id="deployment"></a>
 ## Deployment